-A physician assistant (PA) is academically and clinically prepared to practice medicine under the supervision of a doctor of medicine or osteopathy.
-This working relationship is fundamental to the PA profession and enhances the delivery of high-quality health care.
-Within this relationship, PAs make clinical decisions and provide a broad range of diagnostic, therapeutic, preventive, and health maintenance services.
-PA practice is centered on patient care and may include educational, research, and administrative activities.
+The physician assistant (PA) receives an academic and clinical education to practice medicine under the supervision of a doctor of medicine or osteopathy.
+This working relationship is fundamental to the physician assistant profession and enhances the delivery of high-quality health care.
+Within this relationship, physician assistants make clinical decisions and provide a broad range of diagnostic, therapeutic, preventive, and health maintenance services.
+Physician assistant practice centers on patient care and may include educational, research, and administrative activities.

-The clinical role of PAs includes primary and specialty care in medical and surgical practice settings.
-Many PAs work in primary care areas, such as family medicine, general practice, internal medicine, or pediatrics.
+The clinical role of physician assistants includes primary and specialty care in medical and surgical practice settings.
+Many work in primary care areas, such as family medicine, general practice, internal medicine, or pediatrics.
 Others work in specialty areas, such as surgery, emergency medicine, and geriatrics.
 Duties vary with the specialty.
-For example, some PAs may work as a first or second assistant to doctors in surgery.
-Some PAs manage doctor's offices and order supplies and equipment.
-PAs may also supervise technicians and other assistants.
-In areas where doctors are in short supply, PAs may be the only providers of health care.
+For example, some physician assistants may work as a first or second assistant to doctors in surgery.
+Some physician assistants manage doctors' offices and order supplies and equipment.
+They may also supervise technicians and other assistants.
+In areas where doctors are in short supply, physician assistants may be the only providers of health care.
 In all settings they are required to consult with physicians.

 Other duties involve basic care, such as interviewing patients, performing physical exams, and ordering lab tests.
-They also do more complex tasks, such as set simple fractures, give shots and run electrocardiograms (EKG).
-PAs may diagnose, provide treatment for common illnesses, and prescribe medicine.
-They are trained to deal with many medical emergencies.
+There are more complex tasks which can be assigned to the physician assistant, such as setting simple fractures, giving shots, and running electrocardiograms (EKG).
+Physician assistants may diagnose, provide treatment for common illnesses, and prescribe medicine.
+Their training includes dealing with many medical emergencies.
 Physician assistants set up goals and overall health plans for patients.
-They record the patient's health history, progress, and test results.
-They counsel patients about medications and teach them healthy living techniques.
+They record patients' health history, progress, and test results.
+They also counsel patients about medications and teach them healthy living techniques.

-- Physician assistants make diagnoses and decisions about management and treatment of patients - Perform therapeutic procedures, such as injections, immunizations, suturing and wound care, and infection management - In all settings they are required to consult with physicians - Education and training typically lasts two to four years - Need a license from the Nevada State Board of Medical Examiners or the Nevada State Board of Osteopathic Medicine
+- Physician assistants make diagnoses and decisions about management and treatment of patients - Perform therapeutic procedures, such as injections, immunizations, suturing and wound care, and infection management - In all settings they are required to consult with physicians - Education and training typically lasts 2 to 4 years after bachelor's degree - Need a license from the Nevada State Board of Medical Examiners or the Nevada State Board of Osteopathic Medicine

 - Touro University (Henderson)

-Master's
+- Master's

-- University of Nevada School of Medicine (Reno)
+- University of Nevada, Reno School of Medicine

-- Master's Admitting first class Fall 2017
+- Master's